fgmacedo/python-statemachine/docs/processing_model.md

 ```

-## Queued mode (RTC)
+## RTC model

-In an run to completion (RTC) processing model (default), the state machine executes each event to completion before processing the next event.
+In a run-to-completion (RTC) processing model (**default**), the state machine executes each event to completion before processing the next event.
 This means that the state machine completes all the actions associated with an event before moving on to the next event.
 This guarantees that the system is always in a consistent state.

-If the machine is in `queued` mode, the event is put on a queue.
+If the machine is in `rtc` mode, the event is put on a queue.

 ```{note}
 While processing the queue items, if others events are generated, they will be processed sequentially.
 ```

-Running the above state machine will give these results on the RTC (default) model:
+Running the above state machine will give these results on the RTC model:

 ```py
 >>> sm = ServerConnection()